python/cpython/Doc/c-api/gcsupport.rst

 .. c:function:: Py_ssize_t PyGC_Collect(void)

-   Performs a garbage collection, if the garbage collector is enabled.
+   Perform a full garbage collection, if the garbage collector is enabled.
-   Returns the number of collected + uncollectable objects.
+   Returns the number of collected + unreachable objects which cannot be collected.
-   If the garbage collector is disabled or already running, returns ``0`` immediately.
+   If the garbage collector is disabled or already collecting, returns ``0`` immediately.
-   Errors during garbage collection are ignored and printed.
+   Errors during garbage collection are passed to :data:`sys.unraisablehook`.
    This function does not raise exceptions.